itsbilolbek/uzbek-latin-keyboard/README.md

 ## About the keyboard layout (uz)

-The provided installer performs two key functions:
+The provided installer adds these keyboard layouts:

 1. It installs the **Uzbek (Latin) layout** with a complete, enhanced set of characters and dead keys for full typographic control.
-2. It modifies the default **US English (`us`) layout** to ensure the most critical Uzbek characters are accessible without switching layouts.
+2. It installs **Uzbek (US) layout** to ensure the most critical Uzbek characters are accessible for people used to standard US keyboard.
+3. It install **Uzbek (2023) layout** based on the latest changes to Uzbek alphabet in 2023.

 ### 1. The Custom Uzbek (Latin) Layout